 Step 4 – Sign the Copyright Form for each paper

-The Copyright Web Site will walk you intuitively through the process that will ensure the author signs the correct copyright form.
+The Copyright website will walk you intuitively through the process that will ensure the author signs the correct copyright form for each paper.
 A PDF copyright document will be created and stored on the IEEE file system.
 The author will have the ability to download the document and also receive attached copy of copyright form via email.
 Non-NASA authors sign eCF.
 NASA and the US government are not authorized to sign the publication agreement but will need to provide contact information for the person who is authorized to sign the copyright transfer.

 Step 5 – Upload Your Final paper